sql-machine-learning/playground/python/sqlflow_playground/playground_server_design.md

            self.write("hello SQLFlow!")
     ```
 In addition, We add a k8s manipulate class, which can create resource in the
 cluster.
-It's now implemented by a brutal way (use kubectl).
+It's now implemented in a brutal way (use kubectl).
 We may refine it
 by using k8s's API.

 ## TODO